lmendes14/GitHub-Pages/index.md

 ## Favorites

 Here are some lists of some of my favorite things.
-Note that these lists detail my favore things ***as of writing this page***;
+Note that these lists detail my favorite things ***as of writing this page***;
-I tend to flip between liking and disliking things fairly often.
+I tend to flip between liking and disliking things ~~pretty~~ often.

 ### Music
 Artists: